-JACOB'S CATTLE OG DE Soldays.
-[Popular northern heirloom, though it was likely developed in VA by Jacob Trout.]
+Jacob's Cattle 0 🗱 🏖 86 days.
+Are There [Popular northern heirloom, though it was likely developed in VA by Jacob Trout.]
 Beautiful and distinctive seeds.
 Large, kidney-shaped beans are spotted with maroon markings on a white coat.
-Excellent for baking and soups. #13402 Pkt (~45 seeds) \$3.25; #13402F (1/4 lb) \$6.75; #13402G (1/2 lb) \$9.75; #13402H (1 lb) \$14.75 Asparagus Beans (Long Beans) Vigna unguiculata ssp. sesquipedalis Culture: Asparagus or "yard-long" beans originated in Southern Asia and are now grown extensively in Asia, Europe and more recently the U.S. Although they resemble pole snap beans, they are more closely related to southern peas (cowpeas).
+Excellent for baking and soups. #13402 Pkt (~45 seeds) \$3.50; #13402F (1/4 lb) \$7.25; #13402G (1/2 lb) \$9.75 Asparagus Beans (Long Beans) Vigna unguiculata ssp. sesquipedalis Culture: Asparagus or "yard-long" beans originated in Southern Asia and are now grown extensively in Asia, Europe and more recently the U.S. Although they resemble pole snap beans, they are more closely related to southern peas (cowpeas).
 Asparagus beans are called "Dow Gauk" in China and "Sasage" in Japan.
 Asparagus beans are easily grown; produce heavily; harvest easily; thrive in hot weather when snap beans may not produce; are slightly more resistant to drought than snap beans; are much more resistant to bean beetles; and are tolerant of a wide range of soils.
 Need warm soil to germinate - sow a month after last frost.
 Grow in the same manner as pole beans or along a trellis, sow seeds 3/4 in. deep, 4 in. apart, thinning to 8 in.
 One planting along a tall trellis will produce well all season.
 Harvest: Harvest when pods reach pencil thickness, before the seeds fill the pods.
 May be cooked like snap beans.

 Young leaves and stems are also edible.
 Flavor: Sweet and mild, resembling the combined flavor of asparagus, mushrooms, and beans.
 Serving suggestion: Braid or tie into knots before cooking.
 Seed Savers: Isolate from southern peas and asparagus beans by a minimum of 10-20 ft. for home use.
 For pure seed isolate 50 ft.
 Packet: (4-7 g) (24-48 seeds, depending on variety) sows 6-10 ft.
-Chinese Red Noodle S 🌞 59 days.
+CHINESE RED NOODLE S 59 days.
 Beans up to 22 in. long.
 Similar to Purple Podded, but with superior flavor and texture.
 Red-purple pods.
-Red-brown seeds. #11104 Pkt (5 g, ~30 seeds) \$3.50 BACK!
-GREEN POD RED SEED S 🗦 🕿 58 days.
-[Pre-1860] 24-26 in. green pods are tender to 18 in.
-Pink red seeds.
-Always a reliable, trouble-free variety that is excellent for the home garden. #11102 Pkt (6 g, ~39 seeds) \$3.75
+Red-brown seeds. #11104 Pkt (5 g, ~30 seeds) \$3.75

-New!
-Jamapa OG S 🌞 🗏 80-85 days.
-[Los Tuxtlas, Veracruz, Mexico; seed shared with Lalo Lazaro by his mother, Ofelia Aguirre. / Similar to Black Turtle Beans, but more productive, and more tender skins make for faster cooking.
+Jamapa OG S 🌞 🏖 80-85 days.
+[Los Tuxtlas, Veracruz, Mexico; seed shared with Lalo Lazaro by his mother, Ofelia Aguirre.
+Introduced 2023 by SESE.]
+Similar to Black Turtle Beans, but more productive, and more tender skins make for faster cooking.
 The taller plants better keep their pods off the ground, helping to prevent rotting and disease.
 Bush plants may have short runners.
 They don't need staking, but may benefit from hilling.
-Seed stewarded by Care of the Earth Community Farm in Corryton, TN. #13412 Pkt (14 g, ~68 seeds) \$3.95 Kebarika  🖁 👹 75 days.
+Seed stewarded by Care of the Earth Community Farm in Corryton, TN. #13412 Pkt (14 g, ~68 seeds) \$3.95

+75 days.
 [Kenyan heirloom.]
 Sturdy upright plants produce loads of dark purple mottled beans.
 6 in. pods, 5 large seeds/pod.
 The window for picking as a snap bean is small, but it excels as a dry shell bean that tolerates heat and drought well.
-Widely adapted. #13406 Pkt (~50 seeds) \$3.75; #13406F (1/4 lb) \$7.75
+Widely adapted. #13406 Pkt (~50 seeds) \$3.95